In a time of deep suspicion, Americans put their trust in the vote

 In Green Bay, Wis., outside the Packers’ home of Lambeau Field, Adrian Van Slaars waited to cast his vote for Biden with the virus foremost on his mind.

 “I lost a family member to covid.
 I almost lost a friend.
 I lost my job in February,” said Van Slaars, 36, a microbiology lab technician.
-“I need a president who is not going to take the safety net away from my parents, my grandparents and my disabled daughter.
+“I need a president who is not going to take the safety net away from my parents, my grandparents and my disabled daughter.”

 Nearby, Dan Lindner wore a paper surgical mask as he jammed his hands into his pockets in the predawn chill.
 He was first in the queue to vote, and he’d had his mind made up for a long time — in favor of Trump.